drshahizan/SLR-FC/materials/session1b.md

 <img src="/images/AI%20adv%20student.jpeg"  height="500" />
 </p>

-## Essential Tasks to Complete Before Attending the SLR Workshop 🚀
+## Essential Tasks to Complete Before Attending the Advanced AI Tools Workshop 🚀
 Welcome to SLR Workshop!
 We are thrilled to embark on this exciting learning journey together.
 Before our first class, there are a few important steps you need to take:

 ### 1. Create a GitHub Account